mackenziekbrooks/dh180-w18-borndigital/labs.md

 5. Add style to your links when you hover over them.

 ### Lab Report
-All your HTML and CSS documents should be
+All your HTML and CSS documents should be saved to Box by class time on Thursday the 11th.